-It should be no secret that oatmeal can improve digestion for canines.
-At the same time, dogs may benefit from the high levels of fiber, iron and vitamin B-6 found in these healthy oats.
+So it’s absolutely true that oatmeal can improve digestion.
+At the same time, your dog may benefit from the high levels of fiber, iron and vitamin B-6 in these healthy oats.
 This is one of the more appropriate human foods for a pet pooch.

-But even though this is generally a good food to serve to a best buddy on occasion, there are some important things to know regarding oatmeal and dogs.
+But even though it’s generally appropriate to serve on occasion, there are some important things to know regarding oatmeal and dogs.
 We’ll cover all the bases right here.

 Can I Give My Dog Oatmeal?
 Answer: Yes

 It can be given and is sometimes very useful for digestion.

-Just be sure to prepare and serve it properly.
-Obviously, oatmeal should be cooked when fed to a pet.
+Just be sure to prepare and serve your oatmeal properly.
+Obviously, it should be cooked when fed to your dog.
 Perhaps more importantly, use a plain variety with no artificial fruits or flavorings.
 It’s best to avoid any added sweetness.
-Actually, feed your dog oatmeal with no sugar at all for maximum health benefits.
+So feed your dog oatmeal, with no sugar at all, for maximum health benefits.

 If you are looking for a consistent and convenient way to incorporate oatmeal into your dog’s diet then consider this highly regarded dry oatmeal recipe dog food.
 It’s 100% natural and contains probiotics and flaxseed.

 Oatmeal, by itself, doesn’t contain a huge amount of protein.
 That’s okay because you aren’t going to serve it on a regular basis as a way to simply fill up your dog’s stomach.
 Instead, use it when it’s appropriate because oatmeal cannot replace your dog’s regular diet.